 Children identified as requiring extra support have a an 'SEN Support Record' made.
 This lists desired outcomes and ways of progressing towards them and is followed and reviewed regularly within school.

 If progress continues to be a concern an SEN support plan is put in place alongside the support record.
 This is used as evidence if continuing needs prompt a request for specialist assessment and an application for a statutory 'Education and Healthcare Plan' (EHC).
-The EHC Plan, known in Wiltshire as a 'My Plan' replaces what was previously known as a statement of special educational need.

 Miss C. Walsh has responsibility for leading provision for children with special educational needs and disability.
 She can be contacted in school in the usual ways (see 'Contact Us').